 “Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.”

 ― Victor Frankl (1)

-You see, finding joy in the little things is one way to exercise our freedom of choice.
+You see, finding joy in the simple things of everyday life is one way to exercise our freedom of choice.

 In case you are not familiar with Victor Frankl, he was a rising mental health physician when world war two broke out.